top of page

 The Water Wheel is 22’ in diameter and 7’ across.
 It supplied 8 horsepower to run the factory.
 It is owned by the Plymouth Historical Society and was restored in 1991.
 The surrounding area was later renovated by the town’s Historic Properties Commission.

 Eli Terry, Jr. began making clocks here in 1824.
 The Water Wheel converted the energy of the Pequabuck River to power the lathes, presses, and saws in the factory.
-In 1832, Terry partnered with lock maker Stephen Bucknall of Watertown, Connecticut, and began manufacturing locks here.
+In 1832, Terry partnered with lock maker Stephen Bucknall of Watertown, Connecticut, and began manufacturing locks.
 For a while, both clocks and locks were produced.
 Terry died in 1841 at the age of 42.
-In 1851, the factory, then owned by the Lewis Lock Company, burned down, and was rebuilt, including the Water Wheel.
+In 1851, the factory, then owned by the Lewis Lock Company, burned down, but was rebuilt, including the Water Wheel.
 It is believed that the iron hardware of the original wheel was reused.

 In 1854, James Terry, son of Eli Terry, Jr., formed the Eagle Lock Company.
 The firm became the dominant manufacturer of cabinet locks, trunk locks, padlocks, and specialty locks in the world.
 Many of these locks are on display in the Lock Museum of America.